irem-naz/MultiGpu-Exploration/Step 3/README.md

 # Comparing Frameworks

-There are 3 frameworks in Python language that allows low-level kernel configuration management: Cupy - a drop-in replacement for Numpy -, Numba - which is JIT compiler for CUDA option -, and Pytorch that can launch its arrays in GPU due to inherent GPU acceleration and allows kernel management through C to Python translation libraries such as Pybind11.
+There are 3 frameworks in Python language that allows low-level kernel configuration management: Cupy - a drop-in replacement for Numpy -, Numba - which is JIT compiler for CUDA option -, and Pytorch which can launch its arrays in GPU due to inherent GPU acceleration and allows kernel management through C to Python translation libraries such as Pybind11.

-The same binary logistic regression is implemented for each of the models.
+The same binary logistic regression is implemented for each of the models, the data is generated as part of the program.

 ## Part-1: CUDA vs Cupy vs Numba
 **!** Since there were many problems faced in implementing Pybind11, Pytorch is not compared to other frameworks here that use CUDA kernels to manage kernel launch configurations.